Tax

 SME Profit Exemption: Unchanged

 The SME profit exemption stays at 12.7% of your profit (after deducting the self-employed and starter deduction).
 This exemption ensures that 12.7% of your remaining profit is tax-free.
+See our complete deductions overview for all available deductions.

 | Deduction | 2025 | 2026 | Change |